-If a client gives a negative feedback, the first thing to do is to clear up the reasons.
-Since project manager is a mediator between client and developers, he/she needs to talk with both parties to get the idea.
+If a client gives negative feedback, the first thing to do is to clear up the reasons.
+Since the project manager is a mediator between the client and developers, he/she needs to talk with both parties to get the idea.

 Often negative emotions are caused by misunderstandings or inconsistent requirements.
 It’s a communication issue, so PM can solve it by means of talks and detailed explanations.

 Meet the team to find out what is going on.
 Discuss the causes and all possible ways out.
-Project manager also defines how much time the team will need to improve the situation.
+The project manager also defines how much time the team will need to improve the situation.
 When PM gets all the necessary information, he/she approaches clients with the solutions and approximate timing.

 Let’s consider two cases: